 2019 JHMF Band Contest

 Welcome to The John Hartford Band Contest page.
 We express our deepest gratitude to each band who entered.
 Your craft is special to us and your music is enriching and enlightening.
 John Hartford would be honored to know how his music has inspired you and us.
-Our 3rd Annual John Hartford Band Contest will be accepting submission in early January.
-We will post an updated link for our 2019 dates, rules and guidelines so you can be ready, in a few days.
+Our 3rd Annual John Hartford Band Contest will be accepting submissions January 1st.
+To review the 2018 Band Contest rules and guidelines, click here.

 Here are our 2018 winners.
-Congratulation to Barbaro from Winoma MN, for winning our Band Contest.
+Congratulation to our winner, Barbaro from Winoma MN!
 They are officially the first band booked for 2019.

 1: Barbaro: Winona, MN.